App Volumes Configuration

 To use this setup, perform the procedures in the following order:

-- Create the App Volumes Databases and Enable Availability Groups for the Clusters
+- Create the App Volumes databases and Enable Availability groups for the glusters

 A failover cluster is a group of VMs that have the same software installed on them and work together as one instance to provide high availability for a service, such as a Microsoft SQL Server database.
 If a VM, or cluster node fails, another node in the cluster begins to provide the service.